-The short answer is yes: smart appliance repair is generally more expensive and complex than fixing traditional counterparts.
-But the longer, more useful answer involves understanding exactly why — and knowing when a repair still makes financial sense even on a connected appliance.
+If you own a connected refrigerator, smart washer, or Wi-Fi-enabled oven in Connecticut, you've probably already wondered: is this thing going to cost a fortune to fix?
+The short answer is yes — smart appliance repair is generally more expensive and more complex than fixing a traditional unit.
+But the longer, more useful answer involves understanding exactly why costs are higher, which brands are worst (and best) for your wallet, and when a repair still makes solid financial sense even on a connected appliance.

-Smart appliances add layers of complexity on top of this:
+Smart appliances add several layers of complexity on top of this foundation — and each layer adds cost.

 Proprietary Parts and Control Boards